haydeeartaza/RareCNVsAnalysis/README.md

 - Snakemake (5.22.1)
 - bcftools
 - vcftools
-- plink (1.7 and 1.9)
+- plink (1.7)
 - PennCNV (1.0.5)
-- R (3.6.3, see package list below and in requirements.txt)
+- R (3.6.3, see requirements.txt and Dockerfile for the list of packages)

 Installation
 -----------------------------